 The dean of University Libraries is responsible for strategically leading and managing the University Library system to support the institution's mission of teaching and research.
-The dean administers and enhances the Libraries' budget by developing additional sources of revenue, coordinates the development of library collections and provision of library services, manages library human resources, implements knowledge management techniques that include utilization of new and emerging information technologies, and represents the University and its Libraries to appropriate constituencies locally, nationally and internationally.
+The dean administers and enhances the Libraries' budget by developing additional sources of revenue, coordinates the development of library collections and provision of library services, manages library human resources, implements new and emerging information technologies, and represents the University and its Libraries to appropriate constituencies locally, nationally and internationally.
 The dean reports to the executive vice president for academic affairs and provost.